King Meets US President, Urges End To War On Gaza

-Washington, DC, Feb.
-12 (Petra) His Majesty King Abdullah II met with US President Joe Biden at the White House on Monday and stressed that the war on Gaza is "one of the most devastating wars in recent history", noting that "we cannot stand by and let this continue".
+(MENAFN- Jordan Times) WASHINGTON, DC/AMMAN - His Majesty King Abdullah met with US President Joe Biden at the White House on Monday and stressed that the war on Gaza is“one of the most devastating wars in recent history”, noting that“we cannot stand by and let this continue”.

-In joint remarks to the press following a meeting with President Biden attended by His Royal Highness Crown Prince Al Hussein bin Abdullah II, His Majesty said, "We need a lasting ceasefire now.
-This war must end."
+In joint remarks to the press following a meeting with President Biden attended by HRH Crown Prince Hussein, His Majesty said,“We need a lasting ceasefire now.
+This war must end.”

 “The potential threat of Palestinian displacement beyond the borders of Gaza and the West Bank is something we view with extreme concern and cannot be allowed,” the King stressed.